calaldees/teachingWorkshops/teacherTraining/behaviour.md

 Practical application
 * Language of choice/ownership
     * By continuing to X you are _choosing to_ Y
-* Allow takeup time
+* Allow take-up time
-* Ignore secondary behaviours (but follow it up)
+* Ignore secondary behaviours (but follow them up!)
     * e.g. huffing and sighing, slamming a door, rolling of eyes, repeating/delaying with questions

 ### Identifying Behaviour Incentives

 * Always look for the _incentive_ for behaviour
     * What is the incentive to behave, what is the incentive not to behave?
+    * Are other adults or young people providing this culture/reward
 * They adhere to their social _role_/_status_

 > The benefits (like looking good among peers) outweigh the costs (looking bad to teachers/parents).